Frequently Asked Questions

 Legal Document Preparer

-There is no definitive answer because the parties set the pace of mediation.
+There’s no definitive answer because the parties set the pace of mediation.
 Therefore, mediation can easily take as little as a few hours in a single session or a few months across multiple sessions.
 This can depend on how quickly you and your spouse reach agreements on all the issues you’re looking to mediate.
 It might also depend on how frequently you and your spouse schedule subsequent sessions.

 The process can vary slightly from one mediation firm to another.
 This is a general overview of what to expect from all family mediations.

-The mediator acts as a neutral third-party who oversees your negotiations.
+The mediator acts as a neutral third party who oversees your negotiations.
 This may involve clarifying the law and/or helping you and your spouse see the bigger picture.
 There may be times where the mediator holds a private meeting, called a caucus, with one party.
 Generally, caucuses remains confidential unless the parties agree otherwise.
 However, if the information is substantively necessary for the process to continue, that information will not remain confidential.

 At the end of mediation, your mediator will formalize your agreements by drafting the appropriate document(s) for you to sign.
 The specific document(s) drafted will be based on the progress made and/or your goal for mediation (e.g., the entire divorce/separation or only specific issues).

 An uncontested divorce is a divorce where both parties agree on all the issues before you start your court case.
 You and your spouse might negotiate by yourselves or you might work with a mediator to reach your agreements.
-Either way, you are able to prepare your legal documents and submit them to the court for judge approval without having to go to any court hearings.
+Either way, you’re able to prepare your legal documents and submit them to the court for judge approval without having to go to any court hearings.
 You may prepare the documents on your own or with the help of a legal document preparer, legal paraprofessional, or attorney.

 1. You control your own outcome.